Hamida Javanshir: Later life and activism

 She inherited the Kahrizli estate from her father and continued his successful cotton business.
 In accordance with his will, she took the manuscript of his historical work On the Political Affairs of the Karabakh khanate in 1747–1805 to Tiflis (present-day Tbilisi, Georgia) in order to get it printed at the Geyrat publishing house.
 There, in October 1905, she met Jalil Mammadguluzadeh, who then was a columnist for the Azeri-language newspaper Sharg-i rus.
 In 1907, they married (Mammadguluzadeh was twice-widowed at the time) and lived in Tiflis until 1920.
 They had two sons – Midhat, born in 1908, and Anvar, born in 1911.
 She worked with Mammadguluzadeh to publish Molla Nasraddin, a satirical magazine.

 During the Karabakh famine of 1907, Javanshir distributed flour and millet to starving villagers and also acted as a mediator between local Armenians and Azeris after two years of reciprocal massacres.
 In 1908, she founded a coeducational school in her home village of Kahrizli, which became the first Azeri school where boys and girls could study in the same classroom.
 In 1910, Javanshir, together with female members of the city's Azeri nobility, founded the Muslim Women's Caucasian Benevolent Society.
 During a smallpox epidemic in the Soviet era, she bought vaccines and gave shots to the people of Kahrizli.

 In 1921, after having lived in Tabriz for a year, the family moved to Baku, where she wrote memoirs and translated her husband's works.
 She published a memoir in the 1930s, Awake: A Moslem Woman’s Rare Memoir of Her Life and Partnership with the Editor of Molla Nasreddin, the Most Influential Satirical Journal of the Caucasus and Iran, 1907–1931, published posthumously in 1967, and translated into English by Hasan Javadi and Willem Floor.
 She also translated Russian poetry.
-She outlived two of her children: Mina in 1923 and Midhat in 1932.
+She outlived two of her children: Mina (died 1923) and Midhat (died 1932).
 She died in Baku in 1955.
 There is a museum of her life and works in Kahrizli.